 Although it took only about three hours to drive to Capon Springs from my home in northern Delaware, it feels very remote from the East Coast sprawl that stretches from Washington, DC to Boston.
 After a twisting drive on quiet roads we drove up to Capon late on a golden June Sunday afternoon.
 Check in was quickly accomplished at the Main House, a large building fronted with an inviting porch.
 Within minutes we were directed to our cottage, Hampshire, one of about a dozen buildings on the property where guests lodge during their stay.

 A desultory ceiling fan turned inside our immaculate if slightly stuffy second-floor room.
 The floor was linoleum, the white towels in our basic bathroom just slightly rough.
 Our room had no decor to speak of, just sensible well-worn furniture.
+I thought they could have spruced up their interior decor with some vintage painted furniture to lighten the room and give it a slightly more homely feel.
 But no matter; the sound of water tumbling by outside the window pulled us outside as it did everyone else, onto porches where wicker furniture invited relaxing over a game of cards or just conversation.

 We settled in and unpacked our bags emerging to the leafy lawn where slightly tinny music – that day Chopin and Beethoven – played from loudspeakers in trees throughout the resort.
 This happens every day for a half hour before breakfast and an hour before lunch and dinner.
 We wandered back to the Main House to find carrot sticks and small glasses of tomato juice set up at a table on the porch.
 This building is both the living and dining room of the whole; rows of glider chairs line the porch and most of the meals are served in a many windowed room holding tables covered in cloths checked white and pale green.